Macro view

 Quickly move to a specific part of the image outside of the current field of view:

-• If you are displaying a live image from the camera: click the Go To button in the Macro View window, then click the position you want to view; the area you clicked will be displayed in the Main window.
+• If you are displaying a live image from the camera: click Go To in the Macro View window, then, also in the Macro View window, click the location you want to view; the stage will automatically move to the area you clicked and it will be visible in the main window.

-• If you are displaying an image that you have already acquired, there's no need to click the Go To button.
-Just click an area in the Macro View window to display it in the Main window.
+• If you are displaying an image that you have already acquired, there's no need to click Go To.
+Just click an area in the Macro View window to display it in the main window.

-To use the options, click the button in the Macro View window; most are also available by right-clicking in the Macro View window.
+To use the options, click the icons in the Macro View window; most are also available by right-clicking in the Macro View window.

 Full view: Displays the entire tracing or image in the Macro View window.